ibexa/documentation-developer/docs/release_notes/ez_platform_v1.11.0.md

     Not supported for clean/new installs, intended for use with migrations.
 The Legacy Bridge integration doesn't have same performance, scalability or integrated experience as pure Platform setup.
-There are known edge cases where for instance cache or search index won't always be immediately updated across the two systems using the bridge, which is one of the many reasons why we recommend a pure Platform setup where that is possible.
+There are known edge cases where for instance cache or search index cannot always be immediately updated across the two systems using the bridge, which is one of the many reasons why we recommend a pure Platform setup where that is possible.

 ## Full list of new features, improvements and bug fixes since v1.10.0